Muenster, Saskatchewan: History

 Muenster incorporated as a town on August 18, 1908.

 St. Peter's Abbey began in 1903 with the arrival of seven Benedictine monks.

 In 1921 St. Peter's Abbey became the Territorial Abbey of Saint Peter-Muenster.
-The abbot's duties were similar to that of a bishop of a diocese.
+The abbot's duties were similar to those of a bishop of a diocese.
 The Territorial Abbey was suppressed in 1998 to become part of the Roman Catholic Diocese of Saskatoon.

 The historic territory of the abbey was also referred to as St. Peter's Colony.
 The villages and parishes in St. Peter's Colony included: St. Peter's monastery and parish at Muenster, St. Boniface (Leofeld), Englefeld, Annaheim, Bruno, St. Joseph (Old Fulda), Marysburg, Humboldt, Lake Lenore, St. John Baptist (Willmont), Watson, St. Martin, St. Scholastico, St. Patrick's, St. Oswald Immaculate Conception.
 Dana, St. Gregor, St. Bernard (Old Pilger), St. Leo (St. Meinrad), St. Gertrude, Carmel, Peterson, Cudworth, Naicam, Holy Family Mission, St. Benedict, Pilger, St. James, and Middle Lake.

 The majority of the early settlers in the region were German speaking Roman Catholics from the United States.

 In 1938, a German-language newspaper published in Muenster, St. Peter's Bode, was "banned from Germany by order of Heinrich Himmler, chief of the National police."
 The paper's editor, Reverend Father Peters, responded: "All we did was print the facts.
 We carried little editorial content or criticism on German affairs."